-PVH Expands Saudi Arabian Manufacturing Footprint To Meet Growing Demand For Solar Tracking Solutions
+PVH Expands Saudi Arabian Manufacturing Footprint to Meet Growing Demand for Solar Tracking Solutions

 Date

-(MENAFN- Mid-East Info) Saudi Arabia, December 2024: PVH, a global leader in solar tracking solutions, is thrilled to announce a significant expansion of its manufacturing facility in Jeddah, Saudi Arabia.
+(MENAFN- Solarabic) Jeddaj, KSA- PVH, a global leader in solar tracking solutions, is thrilled to announce a significant expansion of its manufacturing facility in Jeddah, Saudi Arabia.
 This strategic move, undertaken in partnership with the Kingdom's Ministry of Energy, underscores PVH's commitment to supporting Saudi Arabia's ambitious renewable energy goals.

 In line with Saudi Arabia's vision for national development, PVH is committed to fostering local talent, with more than 40% of its workforce now being Saudi nationals.
 This initiative aligns with the company's ongoing efforts to support the national Saudization policy and create job opportunities for local communities.